sirixdb/sirixdb.github.io/docs/jsoniq-api.md

 }
 ```

-Maven artifacts are deployed to the central maven repository once we release a new version (however, please use the SNAPSHOT-versions as of now).
+Maven artifacts are deployed to the central maven repository once we release a new version (however, please use the SNAPSHOT versions as of now).
 Currently, the following artifacts are available.
 Make sure that snapshots are getting updated with newer versions in your IDE.

 Core project: